 No, They Aren’t the Same

-Though both hash function and encryption use cryptography, they are not similar.
-For instance, a hash function is a one-way function, meaning you can’t reverse once you covert readable content into ciphertext.
+Though both hash and encryption use cryptography, they are not similar.
+For instance, it is a one-way function, meaning you can’t reverse once you covert readable content into ciphertext.
 And, when it comes to encryption, you can convert it back into a readable format, also known as decrypting, after it’s encrypted.
 But it would help if you were authorized to decrypt the encrypted information.

-Similarly, hashing is mainly used for comparison reasons and not for encryption.
+Similarly, it is mainly used for comparison reasons and not for encryption.

 FeatureHash FunctionEncryption